openharmony/docs/en/application-dev/reference/apis/js-apis-media.md

 # Media

 > **NOTE**
+>
 > The initial APIs of this module are supported since API version 6.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+>
+> API version 9 is a canary release for trial use.
+The APIs of this version may be unstable.

 The multimedia subsystem provides a set of simple and easy-to-use APIs for you to access the system and use media resources.